 The RWBS pipeline consists of varied diameter pipeline segments starting from the AWPF on the corner of Hueneme Road and South J Street.
-At the start of the RWBS, the pipeline diameter is 19 inches.
+At the start of the RWBS, the pipeline diameter is 20 inches.
 The pipeline continues up South J Street to the intersection of South J St. and W Pleasant Valley Road.
-At this location, the 19-inch diameter pipeline heads east to the intersection of W Pleasant Valley Road and South C Street.
-The pipeline continues north to the intersection of W Channel Islands Boulevard where it continues to the west, following the bend in the street.
-The 19-inch diameter pipeline continues until it reaches the intersection of S Ventura Road and W Channel Island Boulevard.
-At this location, the pipeline is reduced to a 17.8-inch diameter pipeline, and continues north for approximately 2,000 feet to the intersection of S Ventura Road and W Hemlock Street.
-The RWBS pipeline transitions into a 14.5-inch diameter pipeline then continues from W Hemlock, north to Gonzalez Road.
-Once the pipeline crosses Gonzalez Road, the pipeline's diameter increases to a 16-inch diameter PVC pipeline, which heads north to the intersection of N Ventura Road and Vineyard Avenue.
+At this location, the 20-inch diameter pipeline heads east to the intersection of W Pleasant Valley Road and South C Street.
+The pipeline continues north to the intersection of W Channel Islands Boulevard where it continues until it reaches the intersection of S Ventura Road and W Channel Island Boulevard.
+At this location, the pipeline is reduced to a 18-inch diameter pipeline, and continues north for approximately 2,000 feet to the intersection of S Ventura Road and W Hemlock Street.
+The RWBS pipeline transitions into a 16-inch diameter pipeline then continues from W Hemlock, north to Gonzalez Road.
+The pipeline crosses Gonzalez Road, and remains a 16-inch diameter PVC pipeline, which heads north to the intersection of N Ventura Road and Vineyard Avenue.